ad1tyaaa/100days/round-1.md

 ## day 53 : 15 January 2023

 I have done it again 😢.
 I didn't update the repo on time.
 It's 1'o'clock, the next day.
 I totally forgot about updating the repo.
 I did finish studying very early only, but thought I'll revise again in the evening and then update the repo.
 And, after I revised I forgot about it.
 I won't do it again. 😢😢

+## day 54 : 17 January

+I didn't update the repo yesterday.
+So, I didn't sleep the whole night the day before, and as a result I selpt whole day yesterday.
+I did sit down and studied, and solved "Rat in a Maze" problem (although I'm not getting the correct reult, it's almost correct) at night, but It was past 12, so thought I'll udate the repo next day only.
+And, today I finished the next lecture that was about Time and Space Complexity of Recursive Algorithms.
+So, whith that Recursions is finally over.

+Now, the thing is, I thought if I finish Recursions, I am basically not a novice anymore, I'll reach Intermediate level once I finish Recursions, but, honestly, I don't feel any difference.
+I feel like I was dumb before, I am going to be dumb after as well.
+So, IDK what to do about it.
+Guess, I just have to solve a lot of problems.
+So, yeah that's it for today.
+I would generally take a break as I have finished something important, but, I don't want to do anythin like that.
+I'm going to start OOPS straingt away, from tomorrow.

+Also, I'm 20 mins late. 😓